Rain-World-Modding/Rain-World-Modding.github.io/pages/region-development/level-editor/Custom-Palettes,-Tiles-and-Props.md

 ```[#nm:"Square Stone", #sz:point(2,2), #specs:[1, 1, 1, 1], #specs2:0, #tp:"voxelStructRockType", #bfTiles:1, #rnd:3, #ptPos:0, #tags:[]]```
 ![Square Stone](../../../assets/regionDevelopment/levelEditor/Square Stone.png)

-- `#ptPos` must be left as 0.
+- `#ptPos` should be left as 0.

-- `The tags` can just be left empty if you want, or you can use the tags in this list:
+- The tags can just be left empty if you want, or you can use the tags in this list:

 	- "notTrashProp": disallows the tile from being used in the largetrash or trash materials spread;